Governments and educators are boosting programs to help you change career and train

 Apprenticeships and traineeships

 In July 2020 the Australian Government announced a new scheme called JobTrainer.
 In partnership with the State Government, this program will help job seekers have access to free, or low cost, training places in areas of identified skills needs.
-We will provide more information when it becomes available.
+You can find information about JobTrainer here and scan a list of Tasmanian courses that are free for eligible trainees here.

 The Australian and Tasmanian governments are helping eligible businesses that employ apprentices and trainees.
 This is outlined in a later section of this web page.